 The Wrong Diet

 There are quite a few studies that prove the relation of food to acne breakouts.
-The main types of food you need to avoid when you have acne are cow’s milk, dairy, sugary drinks, sweets and other foods that are super starchy and contain white flour.
+The main types of food you need to avoid when you have acne are cow’s milk, dairy, sugary drinks, sweets, and other super starchy foods containing white flour.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.